hot4pentium/STATFYR/replit.md

-# STATFyR - Sports Stats & Team Management
+# STATFYR - Sports Stats & Team Management

 ## Overview

-STATFyR is a comprehensive sports team management platform designed for coaches, athletes, and supporters.
+STATFYR is a comprehensive sports team management platform designed for coaches, athletes, and supporters.
 The application enables team roster management, event scheduling, performance statistics tracking, playbook design, and team communication.
 Built with a React frontend and Express backend, it uses PostgreSQL for data persistence and follows a role-based access pattern where coaches create teams, and athletes/supporters join via team codes.

 ## User Preferences